KushagriT/SemEval2022-TeamLRL_NC/README.md

 This file contains the code for the paper presented by Team LRL_NC at SemEval Task 4: Patronizing and Condescending Language Detection.

-The dataset is publicly available at https://github.com/Perez-AlmendrosC/dontpatronizeme
+The dataset is available on request from the task organizers which can be contacted using the official task repository at https://github.com/Perez-AlmendrosC/dontpatronizeme

 Some other utility functions can be installed from the above repository as well.